twinnydotdev/twinny-docs/src/content/docs/general/providers.md

 ### Symmetry

-Symmetry is a decentralized tool that allows you to connect to a network of computational resources.
+Symmetry is a distributed tool that allows you to connect to a network of computational resources.
 It can be used as an inference provider for twinny, offering access to a variety of models through its peer-to-peer network.

 #### Using Symmetry